aminalm/openstack-docs/source/manila/key_concepts/section_manila-key-concepts.rst

 .. important::

-   At this time the FlashBlade driver does not support manage/unmanage of shared filesystems on a FlashBlade.
+   At this time neither the FlashBlade or FlashArray drivers support manage/unmanage of shared filesystems.